zeplaz/SIDRN/sym_engine0.01_shirz/readME.md

 #### :FOLDERS:

-##### binary_tests
-		includez exported binaries of tests along the way

-##### Images of tests
-		some screen caps of stages.

-##### modelsz
-		notes made by hand or starUML for mostly ideas and helping see were there going math notes, and other drawings assoated with the vision.. currntly i need to recmpess alot of them to smaller size(i scan usally to high res), so more do exsit outside of the current git

-##### notez
-		very lose, bits of code, essays or notes i find useful inspring or refental Needs update

 ##### source
 		where current, work can be found and were enegine sorce will live when done! there are subfolders there so i will invite you to look at the readme inside!